sdwheeler/seanonit/content/blog/posts/2014-10-29-using-ews-to-monitor-a-mailbox/index.md

 tags:
   - Exchange Web Services
   - EWS
-abstract: An example of using PowerShell and Exchange Web Services to monitor a mailbox.
+description: An example of using PowerShell and Exchange Web Services to monitor a mailbox.
 ---

 > This article was originally posted to my old [WordPress blog][wp].
 The content is still relevant